 The last few years in the U.S. have seen a boom in this new superfood: acai.
 Delicious in blended bowls with granola and fruit toppings, or mixed in smoothies or sorbets, acai is undoubtedly a tasty treat.

-You might be wondering about its nutrition facts- is it really as healthy as promoted?
+You might be wondering about its nutrition facts is it really as healthy as promoted?
 Why do you rarely see the actual berries?
 Where does it even come from?
-Here’s a few brief answers to tackle some of your lingering questions (1).
+Here are few fast facts on acai and also brief answers to tackle some of your lingering questions (1).

 1. Where does acai come from?

 Acai berries grow on an acai palm, the same tree in which hearts of palm (a vegetable) are gathered.
-The fruit resembles a smaller grape that grows in panicles containing a several hundred berries.
-It’s most abundantly found in Brazil and neighboring countries in South and Central America.
+The fruit resembles a smaller grape that grows in panicles containing several hundred berries.
+It’s most abundantly found in Brazil and neighbouring countries in South and Central America.